• Registration

 backup material, bulletin board access etc.

-This course is aimed at practicing engineers who wish to learn more about how to apply
+This course is aimed at practicing engineers who wish to learn more about how to apply finite

-student should have some experience of FEA analysis, but this is not essential.
-The
+have some experience of FEA analysis, but this is not essential.
+The material that is presented is

-material that is presented is independent of any particular software package, making it
+independent of any particular software package, making it ideally suited to current and potential

-systems.
-This course is a must for all engineers aiming to use FEA as a reliable
+users of all commercial finite element software systems.
+This course is a must for all engineers

-predictive tool for dynamic analysis.
+aiming to use FEA as a reliable predictive tool for dynamic analysis.

 Session 1